Study Finds Credit Scores Underestimate Creditworthiness for Consumers Who Owe and Repay Medical Debt

 For consumers with lower credit scores, especially those on the brink of what is considered subprime, a ten- to 22-point difference can affect their interest rates and ability to borrow credit.
 Over time, the score difference could end up costing a consumer tens of thousands of dollars on large loans like home mortgages.

-In 2012, the CFPB released a study examining credit scores that compared credit scores sold to creditors and those sold to consumers.
-Later that same year, the CFPB released a report on the consumer experience with the three largest nationwide credit reporting companies.
+In 2012, the CFPB released a examining credit scores that compared credit scores sold to creditors and those sold to consumers.
+Later that same year, the CFPB released a on the consumer experience with the three largest nationwide credit reporting companies.
 The CFPB accepts consumer complaints about credit reporting.

 The CFPB is the first federal government agency that supervises consumer reporting companies.